ireaneus/CDI/PersonalStatement.md

   *"He predestined us to adoption as sons through Jesus Christ to Himself, according to the kind intention of His will."* (Ephesians 1:5)
   *"All the inhabitants of the earth are accounted as nothing, but He does according to His will in the host of heaven."* (Daniel 4:35)

-- **Inevitability and Efficacy of God's Will**: What God has decreed will inevitably come to pass, and nothing can thwart His purposes.
-His decrees are always effective and will be fulfilled.
+- **Inevitability and Efficacy of God's Will**:  The decrees of God are by His sovereign will, and nothing can hinder them. *'Whatever the Lord pleases, He does, in heaven and in earth, in the seas and in all deeps.'* **(Psalm 135:6)**
   *"For who can resist His will?"* (Romans 9:19)
   *"My counsel shall stand, and I will accomplish all my purpose."* (Isaiah 46:10, ESV)

 - **Consistency with God's Holy Nature**: God's decrees are always perfectly consistent with His holy character.
 He remains pure and righteous in all His plans.
   *"Your eyes are too pure to approve evil, and You cannot look on wickedness with favor."* (Habakkuk 1:13)